snap-research/improving-inductive-oov-recsys/README.md

 ## Setup

 First, install our local copy of RecBole.
 You will need to uninstall the original RecBole first (if already installed).
+(This framework is a major extension to RecBole https://github.com/RUCAIBox/RecBole.
+Recbole provides the basic framework to evaluate on recommendation system models with standard datasets.
+This framework enables inductive training and evaluation, as well as datasets.)

 ```bash
 pip uninstall recbole